orioljd/bags/README.md

 # Test

-This is a test of https://katalyst.codurance.com/bags
+This is a test based on this [kata](https://katalyst.codurance.com/bags)

 # Instalation